syncfusion-content/flutter-docs/Flutter/datagrid/sorting.md

 ## Custom sorting

 The datagrid allows to sort columns based on custom logic.
-For each column, you can provide different sorting criteria by overriding `handleSort()` method from `SfDataGrid.source`. you can get the sort columns from `SfDataGrid.source.sortedColumns` collection.
+For each column, you can provide different sorting criteria by overriding `handleSort()` method from DataGridSource.handleSort. you can get the sort columns from `SfDataGrid.source.sortedColumns` collection.
 So you can apply different custom logics for ascending and descending.

-The following code to perform custom sorting for the columns based on the string length.
+The following code shows how to perform custom sorting for the columns based on the string length.

 {% tabs %}
 {% highlight Dart %}